fermyon/developer/content/spin/v2/sqlite-api-guide.md

 {{ blockEnd }}

-> Using `COMMIT;` in SQLite is crucial as it finalizes a transaction, ensuring that all changes made during the transaction are saved permanently to the database.
-If you do not use `COMMIT,` you will get undesirable side effects in your database.
+> Using `COMMIT;` on `INSERT`, `UPDATE` and `DELETE` statements in SQLite is crucial as it finalizes a transaction, ensuring that all changes made during the transaction are saved permanently to the database.
+If you do not use `COMMIT;` you will get undesirable side effects in your database.

 ## Preparing an SQLite Database